 Nada Švob-Đokić, Nada.Svob-Djokic@irmo.hr

-Aleksandra Uzelac is Research Associate at the Culture and Communication Department of the Institute for International Relations in Zagreb.
+Aleksandra Uzelac is Senior Research Associate at the Culture and Communication Department of the Institute for Development and International Relations in Zagreb.
 She has been member of the Department since 1993, and is Head of the Department for Culture and Communication as of 2006.
 She holds a PhD (2003) in information science from the University of Zagreb.

 Her research interests focus on the impact of ICT on cultural issues, virtual networks and portals, digitalisation of culture, organization of knowledge in the cultural field and issues of public domain and cultural heritage, cultural information, cultural management and cultural cooperation issues.

 Since 2000 her research activities were combined with practical initiatives aimed at developing the e-culture infrastructure in Croatia.
 She was the initiator of the CultureNet Croatia project in 2000 - the virtual centre for cultural information, a project initiated jointly by the Open Society Institute Croatia and the Ministry of Culture.
 Based on the investigation of concrete cultural practices, her interest developed towards virtual networks and portals and the changing context that virtual culture has brought to cultural policies.
 Her present interest centers around the impacts of globalization and commercialization of society and the virtual sphere on cultural diversity.

 She has been involved with different networks working in areas related to digital culture, such as Lab for Culture, On-the-Move and Culturemondo Network.

 For a more detailed CV, see here.

 Ana Žuvela Bušnja is Research Fellow at the Institute for International Relations (IMO), Zagreb, Croatia.